Park Elements

 The Walkways

-The gray concrete walkways leading to The Beacon are designed in the shape of a sunburst which symbolizes the hope for a brighter more equitable future.
+The gray concrete walkways leading to The Beacon are designed in the shape of a sunburst which symbolizes hope for a brighter more equitable future.

 The Walls